Redondo Beach City Council to Consider Skateboard Park By EEC’s David Bernier

-The idea to build a skateboard park in Redondo Beach first came up about a year ago from local resident and EEC Environmental Principal Geologist, David Bernier, who has worked with local skate shops and other experts to identify possible locations.
+The idea to build a skateboard park in Redondo Beach first came up over a year ago from local resident and EEC Environmental Principal Geologist, David Bernier, who has worked with local skate shops and other experts to identify possible locations.
 According to Bernier, Dominguez Park off 190th Street would be the most ideal location for a skateboard park.
 But, he said, skate park advocates wouldn’t be picky.

 “At this point now we’re really just looking to start the conversation,” Bernier said.
 “Anywhere we can make it work.”